 - taking antihistamines

-- Place clothes or bedding that cannot be washed in a sealed plastic bag for at least 72 hours, though the longer, the better.
+Place clothes or bedding that cannot be washed in a sealed plastic bag for at least 72 hours, though the longer, the better.

 After the treatment, the itching can persist for some weeks before going away completely.